Abdul Hadi Awang: Seditious remarks against Christians

-Abdul Hadi Awang has applied to quash two Sabahans' originating summons over the PAS president's alleged seditious remark against Christians published in a newspaper, five years ago.
+Hadi has applied to quash two Sabahans' originating summons over the PAS president's alleged seditious remark against Christians published in a newspaper, five years ago.

 Remarks against Joe Biden

-On 30 January 2021, former deputy foreign affairs minister Marzuki Yahya has criticised Abdul Hadi Awang over his comments on the new administration in the United States.
-Hadi had said having a new president in the White House was meaningless for Muslim countries as President Joe Biden will continue with Zionist-influenced policies.
+On 30 January 2021, former deputy foreign affairs minister Marzuki Yahya has criticised Hadi over his comments on the new administration in the United States.
+Hadi had said having a new president in the White House was meaningless for Islamic world as President Joe Biden will continue with Zionist-influenced policies.
 He had also said the only difference between Biden and his predecessor Donald Trump was Biden's softer and more diplomatic approach.
 Marzuki said Hadi's remarks could be seen as an attempt to disrupt bilateral ties between Malaysia and the US.
 He added that Malaysia always held to the principle of non-intervention in another country's domestic affairs.
 A principle of Malaysia's foreign policy was to resolve any disputes through negotiations.

 Personal life

-Tuan Guru Abdul Hadi Awang established a household with 'Puan Seri Hajah Zainab binti Awang Ngah in 1976.
+Hadi established a household with Hajah Zainab binti Awang Ngah in 1976.
 His second marriage was in 1991 to Dr. Norzita Taat.
 The result of his marriage with his two wives was 14 children, 11 from his first wife; three from his second wife.

-His eldest son, Ustaz Muhammad Khalil Abdul Hadi, is an alumnus of Al-Eman University, Yemen and currently holds the post of PAS Dewan Pemuda's chief and chairman of the International Lajnah, the PAS Dewan Pemuda.
+His eldest son, Muhammad Khalil Abdul Hadi, is an alumnus of Al-Eman University, Yemen and used to hold the post of PAS Dewan Pemuda's Chief and Chairman of the International Lajnah, the PAS Dewan Pemuda.

+Health

+On 1 July 2023, Hadi was hospitalised to undergo treatment due to poor health.
+Muhammad Khalil asked for well-wishes for his father on his health and longevity.
+Meanwhile, an aide to him has shared that the latter was in stable condition and under strict observation to ensure his recovery.
+On 2 July 2023, Deputy Menteri Besar of Kelantan and Vice President of PAS Mohd Amar Abdullah revealed that Hadi had been transferred to a regular ward from the Cardiac Care Unit (CCU) after his condition improved and visitors were prohibited to allow the latter to rest and recover properly.